 The terms “wellness” and “well-being” are often used interchangeably.
 However, as the industry has evolved, we believe there are important distinctions to keep in mind when using them.
-In this blog, we define what these terms mean to us, and share why employers should take a broader view of the whole person when adapting well-being programs—especially now that there are so many new factors that impact our health and well-being.
+In this blog, we define what wellness vs. well-being means to us, and share why employers should take a broader view of the whole person when implementing or enhancing well-being programs.

-Employers should be well versed in the terms wellness and well-being.
+Employers should be well versed in the terms wellness vs. well-being.
 They’ve become staples within the industry to describe anything from good health to actual program options.
-But they’re often used together so frequently—and sometimes inconsistently—that it can be challenging to keep them straight.
+But, they’re often used together so frequently—and sometimes inconsistently—that it can be challenging to keep them straight.

 What is wellness?